 Chris Barnabei, Charles Thompson, Margaret Folkemer, her parents Stephen and Beth Folkemer, and Chuck Krepley are the musicians in Dearest Home.

-Dearest Home plays traditional Appalachian music, from unaccompanied singing to arrangements featuring combinations of fiddle, banjo, dulcimer, guitar, tin whistle, concertina and keyboard.
+Dearest Home plays authentic Civil War Era and traditional Appalachian music, from unaccompanied singing to arrangements featuring combinations of fiddle, banjo, dulcimer, guitar, tin whistle, concertina and keyboard.

 Authenticity and Originality in Perfect Harmony

-Dearest Home recreates traditional American music, especially from the US Civil War Era (in period costume), and Appalachian music, especially from the Samuel Bayard Folk Songs Collection (PA and WV), and including songs from Jean Ritchie, the Carter Family, and other sources.
+Dearest Home recreates traditional American music, especially from the US Civil War Era (in period costume), and Appalachian music, especially from the Samuel Bayard Folk Songs Collection (PA and WV), and including songs from Jean Ritchie, the Carter Family, and other great traditional singers and players.
 They delight in playing for dances too!
 Additionally, they perform related traditional music from Scotland, Ireland and England.

 Si Kahn, 2010 Folk Alliance Triple Crown winner (#1 Artist, #1 CD, #1 Song) writes about their new album: